The pyramids of Giza and the ancient wonders of the Nile Valley have been attracting visitors for centuries.

 Set on the shores of Lake Pichola and surrounded by the Aravalli hills, Udaipur is one of Rajasthan's most beautiful cities.
 Today, explore the City Palace, the Jagdish temple and a miniature painting studio to see several examples of this articulate art-form which originated in Rajasthan.
 In the evening watch an evening Bagore-ki-Haveli cultural show depicting traditional Rajsthani folk dances.
 (B)

-Transfer to the airport and fly to Mumbai (Bombay) to connect with the Jet Airways flight to London.
+Transfer to the airport and fly to Delhi to connect with the British Airways flight to London.
 (B)